-The Transfer of Undertakings (Transfer Undertakings Protection of Employment) regulations, or TUPE, therefore, protects the contracts of employees when they move from one company to a new one.
+The Transfer of Undertakings (Transfer Undertakings Protection of Employment) regulations, or TUPE, therefore, protect the contracts of employees when they move from one company to another.

-TUPE is strictly adhered to and is then the responsibility of company directors, so they, therefore, need to be aware.
+TUPE is strictly adhered to and the responsibility of company directors, so they need to be aware.

-Jobs usually are therefore preserved with a pre-pack.
-Redundancies are sometimes then necessary, and the way you administer these is, therefore, crucial.
-You must comply with TUPE regulations to, therefore, avoid potential claims of unfair dismissal.
+Jobs usually remain preserved with a pre-pack.
+Redundancies sometimes remain necessary, and the way you administer them is crucial.
+You must comply with TUPE regulations to avoid potential claims of unfair dismissal.

-Under SIP 16, insolvency practitioners are required to follow stringent rules to ensure transparency in the transaction process under pre-pack.
+Under SIP 16, insolvency practitioners must follow stringent rules to ensure transparency in the transaction process under pre-pack.

 Does the pre-pack administration suspend or interrupt business?